-In case of unwished for weight gains, you may want to increase your APBT’s exercise and lower the carbohydrates gradually.
+In the case of unwished-for weight gains, you may want to increase your APBT’s exercise and lower the carbohydrates gradually.
 It’s usually a winning combination for weight loss.

-One type of food is particularly great as source of high-quality proteins, fats and micronutrients altogether — offals and organ meats!
+One type of food is particularly great as a source of high-quality proteins, fats, and micronutrients altogether — offals and organ meats!

-There are hundreds of micronutrients so it is difficult to list them all here but most herbs, vegetables, fruits, condiments, fish and meats will act a great source of a few given micronutrients.
+There are hundreds of micronutrients so it is difficult to list them all here but most herbs, vegetables, fruits, condiments, fish, and meats will act as a great source of a few given micronutrients.
 Therefore, varying foods is extremely important in order to avoid deficiencies in vitamins and minerals.

 Allergies and Unhealthy Foods for Pitbulls

-When buying a dog food for pitbulls you must be laser-focused on the first few ingredients and the nutritional values.
+When buying dog food for Pitbulls you must be laser-focused on the first few ingredients and the nutritional values.
 This is where all the clues are.

-There is no scientific evidence in what I have read showing grains are bad for dogs; however too much grains are clearly unhealthy in the long run.
-Avoid corn, wheat and soy in your pitbull food as they are common fillers offering nearly no health benefits whatsoever.
+There is no scientific evidence in what I have read showing grains are bad for dogs; however too many grains are clearly unhealthy in the long run.
+Avoid corn, wheat, and soy in your pitbull food as they are common fillers offering nearly no health benefits whatsoever.

 Last Thoughts on Pitbull Dog Food